 A planning permit application, for the proposed used lead acid battery recycling plant at Hazelwood North, was received by Council on 3 February 2020.

 Following an initial assessment of the application, further information from the applicant has been requested by Council

 The following is a general outline of next steps.

-The matter will be subsequently considered at a Special Council Meeting on 17 September 2020.
+A Notice of Decision to Refuse to Grant a Permit was issued at a Special Council Meeting on 17 September 2020.